MicrosoftDocs/azure-dev-docs/java/java-sdk-azure-log.md

 description: Learn how to configure logging frameworks for the Azure SDK for Java client libraries
 keywords: Azure, Java, SDK, logging
 author: dsindona
-ms.author: dsindona
+ms.author: brendm
 ms.date: 03/19/2020
 ms.topic: article
 ms.service: multiple
 ---

 # Logging with the Azure SDK for Java

-The [Azure SDK](https://azure.microsoft.com/en-us/downloads/) for Java client libraries use the [Simple Logging Facade for Java](https://www.slf4j.org/) (SLF4J).
+The [Azure SDK](https://azure.microsoft.com/downloads/) for Java client libraries use the [Simple Logging Facade for Java](https://www.slf4j.org/) (SLF4J).
 SLF4J allows you to use your preferred logging framework, which is called at the time of application deployment.

 This article gives example configurations for common SLF4J-supported logging frameworks.
 For more detail on configuration options, such as setting log levels or custom logging by class, refer to the documentation for your chosen logging framework.